 Andrea Furlan, MD, PhD, Institute for Work & Health

 Dr. Andrea Furlan is a scientist at the Institute for Work & Health and a physician and senior scientist at the KITE Research Institute at University Health Network.
 She is also an associate professor in the Department of Medicine’s Division of Physiatry at the University of Toronto.

 Furlan is an expert in rehabilitation medicine, chronic pain, systematic reviews, clinical practice guidelines, opioid treatments, cannabis and cannabinoids, and the implementation and evaluation of ECHO projects.
 Furlan was the first person to bring an ECHO project to Canada in 2014, on chronic pain and opioid stewardship.
 She has since helped many groups in Ontario start ECHO projects for conditions such as rheumatology, liver disease, epilepsy, mental health, children’s health, care of the elderly and wounds.

 Furlan completed her residency in physiatry at the University of São Paulo in Brazil and obtained a PhD in clinical epidemiology from the University of Toronto.
 She completed a two-year clinical fellowship in physiatry at the Toronto Rehabilitation Institute.
 Furlan received the Canadian Pain Society’s Excellence in Pain Mentorship Award in 2021 and the Pain Excellence Award from the Pain Society of Alberta in 2020.

-Anil Adisesh, MB ChB, MSc, MD, FRCP, FFOM, FRCPC, University of Toronto
+Anil Adisesh, MB ChB, MSc, MD, FRCP, FFOM, FRCPC, Canadian Health Solutions

 Nancy Carnide, PhD, Institute for Work & Health